-b.
+- b.
 What is the contribution of exports as a percentage of the total turnover of the entity?
-Export contributes 23% of the total turnover.

-c.
-A brief on types of customers
+Export contributes 23% of the total turnover. - c.
+A brief on types of customers f the entity's Turnover) ---------------- -----------

 In both domestic and foreign markets, DCW Limited provides B2B services to clients in the commodity and specialty chemical sectors.
 The intermediate products are either sold in open markets or used internally to create value-added specialty chemicals, depending on the demand-supply scenario.